 Nothing motivates an employee like career progression, so it’s important to be open with your workers about where you think they are, and where they’re going.
 If they want to progress, offer them advice: tell them what their next steps should be.
 Communication is key: ask your sales team where they see themselves in five years time, and avoid pushing them into a certain job area.
 What is it they actually want?
 By fostering a workplace atmosphere where you are both clear about what you expect from each other, you will have a better idea of how to keep your team motivated, and they will know what to do to gain that all-elusive promotion.

 How do you create a talented and motivated sales team in an industry where people are always moving on?
-By creating a pipeline of fresh new talent who will learn from your older and more experienced workers, and by creating a workplace in which that talent is given the chance to progress upwards in the company.
+By creating a sales talent pipeline of fresh new people who will learn from your older and more experienced workers, and by creating a workplace in which that talent is given the chance to progress upwards in the company.
 By approaching the hiring process in an open and flexible way, you can create a strong, successful and motivated team that not only retains skilled workers but encourages and inspires new ones.
 Be proactive: don’t wait for talent to pass you by.